Private Investigator Software

 Beware of such programs as Net Detective and Urgent Detective that claim to offer free background check capabilities.
 They are of little value to the serious professional.

-• Net Detective Online – This online detective program claims to help you find everything from criminal records, divorce records, and driving records.
-However, it is little more than an outdated address search or white pages search tool
+• Net Detective Online – This online detective program claims to help you find everything from criminal, divorce, and driving records.
+However, it is little more than an outdated address or white pages search tool.

 • Urgent Detective – Another online search tool that claims to provide free background check capabilities.

 We tested these services and did not feel they lived up to the claim of offering free background check capabilities.
-You are unlikely to find a legitimate service that provides a truly free background check.
+You are unlikely to find a legitimate service providing a free background check.
 Most of these are free (and weak) public records searches.

 Questions and Comments